Planning to use Google Fi in Japan?

 To summarize…

-• Use your Unlimited Plus Plan in Japan as well
+- Existing Google Fi users: Use your Unlimited Plus Plan in Japan (if staying under 90 days)

 Sakura Mobile’s SIM cards are all on the docomo network, which is the largest mobile network in Japan.

-Therefore, Sakura Mobile is recommended for those who want to use the highest possible quality connection.
+We recommend Sakura Mobile for those who want to use the highest possible quality connection.